Colorful Wood Ducks and the Continuing Threats They Face

 Maintaining Nesting Boxes

-If you intend to maintain your nesting box, you should plan to do an annual inspection in either January of March.
-At that time, you should make any needed repairs, remove old nests and add some fresh material for the ducks that are unable to carry their own nesting materials.
+If you intend to maintain your nesting box, you should plan to do an annual inspection in either January or March.
+At that time, you should make any needed repairs, remove old nests, and add some fresh material for the ducks that are unable to carry their own nesting materials.

 A successful wood duck nest box program requires annual inspection sometime in January and March.
 This annual cleaning needs to be a part of your long-term maintenance commitment once you place your nest box.

 It is very important to check the predator guard at least once a year.
-In order to keep predators away from the boxes (on trees) is to install metal bands around the trunk.
+The best way to keep predators away from the boxes (on trees) is to install metal bands around the trunk.
 If you’ve taken our suggestion above and have built your boxes on posts, place an inverted metal cone below the box.

 Beginning in April, a wood duck hen will pull out some of her feathers around her mid-section in order to line her nest, which will be hidden in a natural tree cavity or one made by man.
 Some nests are as much as 50 feet off the ground.

 The hen will lay up to 15 cream-colored eggs (normally around 5–10), which she will incubate for about a month or more.
 The young will grow quickly and will be flying at about 8–10 weeks old.
 They will leave the nest soon after hatching, jumping from the nesting cavity to the ground or water below.
 The young leave the nest soon after hatching.
 They jump from the nesting cavity, often high up in a tree, to the ground or water below.

 - Wood ducks are mostly vegetarian, feeding on aquatic plants, nuts, fruit, and seeds.
 They will also, however, eat insects, tadpoles, salamanders or snails.

 - They are called “dabbling” ducks searching for food while they are swimming.

 - An adult male duck is called a “drake.”